 The best thing about this cheese and mushroom quiche recipe is how quick and easy it is to make.

-Prick the pie crust a few times all over with a fork, then fit it with foil and fill with baking beads.
-Blind bake for 15 minutes at 425F (or according to your oven) and then remove the foil and beads and bake for a further 10 minutes until golden brown.
+- Prick the pie crust a few times all over with a fork, then fit it with foil and fill it with baking beads.
+Blind bake for 15 minutes at 220 C / 425F in a preheated oven (or according to your oven), and then remove the foil and beads and bake for a further 10 minutes until golden brown.
 Remove from the oven (but leave it on) and allow to cool for 20 minutes.

-Meanwhile, heat some butter in a frying pan and add the shallot until translucent (will only take a minute) before adding the mushrooms.
-Fry until cooked and slightly browned, stirring through some fresh thyme, salt and pepper.
+2. Meanwhile, heat some butter in a frying pan and add the shallot until translucent (will only take a minute) before adding the mushrooms.
+Fry until cooked and slightly browned, stirring with fresh thyme, salt, and freshly ground black pepper.
 Remove from the heat.

-In a bowl, whisk together the eggs, milk, cream and nutmeg with some more salt and pepper.
+3. In a small bowl, whisk together the eggs, milk, cream, and nutmeg with some more salt and pepper.
 Grate the cheese and get ready to assemble!

-Place on a cooling rack and leave to rest for 20 minutes before enjoying with a nice green salad simply dressed.
+5. Place on a cooling rack and leave to rest for 20 minutes before slicing up and enjoying it with a simply dressed green salad.

 Substitutions

-Here are a couple of ways to change this cheese and mushroom quiche up to make it suit you.
+Here are a couple of ways to change this cheese and mushroom quiche with different variations to make it suit you.

-- Cheese - instead of truffle cheese you can use gruyere
+- Cheese - instead of truffle cheese, you can use gruyere or parmesan cheese.

 Storage